IntelLabs/atlas-cli/storage_service/README.md

 - Default limit is 10MB
 - Adjust `MAX_MANIFEST_SIZE` in `main.rs` if needed

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
-5. Ensure all tests pass
-6. Submit a pull request

-## License

-[Your License Here]

 ## Acknowledgments

 - [C2PA](https://c2pa.org/) - Content Authenticity Initiative